 Why can’t I download and install any of the WordPress themes or plugins available on the web?

-Why can’t I hire a developer or agency to develop my own theme for WordPress at BU?
+Can I hire a developer or agency to develop my own theme for WordPress at BU?

-The Custom CSS plugin offers functionality that can be utilized by an experienced CSS designer to create the look you want while working within the BU framework.
+The Custom CSS plugin offers functionality that can be utilized by an experienced CSS designer to create the look you want while working strictly with CSS.
 Outside designers can be sponsored for a guest account to work with the Custom CSS options, but IS&T/MarCom does not support custom CSS code.

 Who/What is BU’s Web Team?

-You can contact us by submitting a ticket and ask that your inquiry be directed to “Web Team” or “Web Publishing.”
+You can contact us by submitting a ticket and ask that your inquiry be directed to “BU.EDU Websites Team” or “Web Publishing.”
 Announcements regarding service changes and improvements are announced via the buweb-l mailing list.
 All BU individuals who are editors or administrators of a website are included on this mailing list (unless you have opted out via you WP preferences/profile).